Digital Audio Tape: Anti-DAT lobbying

 Aiwa HD-S1 portable DAT recorder from 1990 with DAT tape for size comparison.
-It is 146 mm high and 95 mm wide, the thickness is 38 mm.
+It is 146 mm high and 95 mm wide; the thickness is 38 mm.

 In the late 1980s, the Recording Industry Association of America (RIAA) unsuccessfully lobbied against the introduction of DAT devices into the U.S. Initially, the organization threatened legal action against any manufacturer attempting to sell DAT machines in the country.
 It later sought to impose restrictions on DAT recorders to prevent them from being used to copy LPs, CDs, and prerecorded cassettes.
 One of these efforts, the Digital Audio Recorder Copycode Act of 1987 (introduced by Sen. Al Gore and Rep. Waxman), initiated by CBS Records president Walter Yetnikoff, involved a technology called CopyCode and required DAT machines to include a chip to detect attempts to copy material recorded with a notch filter, meaning that copyrighted prerecorded music, whether analog or digital, whether on LP, cassette, or DAT, would have distorted sound resulting from the notch filter applied by the publisher at the time of mastering for mass reproduction.
 A National Bureau of Standards study showed that not only were the effects plainly audible, but that it was not even effective at preventing copying.

 This opposition by CBS softened after Sony, a DAT manufacturer, bought CBS Records in January 1988.
 By June 1989, an agreement was reached, and the only concession the RIAA would receive was a more practical recommendation from manufacturers to Congress that legislation be enacted to require that recorders have a Serial Copy Management System to prevent digital copying for more than a single generation.
 This requirement was enacted as part of the Audio Home Recording Act of 1992, which also imposed taxes on DAT recorders and blank media.
 However, the computer industry successfully lobbied to have personal computers exempted from that act, setting the stage for massive consumer copying of copyrighted material on materials like recordable CDs and by extension, filesharing systems such as Napster.

 Uses

 Professional recording industry

-DAT was used professionally in the 1990s by the audio recording industry as part of an emerging all-digital production chain also including digital multi-track recorders and digital mixing consoles that was used to create a fully digital recording.
+DAT was used professionally in the 1990s by the audio recording industry as part of an emerging all-digital production chain also including digital multi-track recorders and digital mixing consoles that were used to create a fully digital recording.
 In this configuration, it is possible for the audio to remain digital from the first AD converter after the mic preamp until it is in a CD player.